 By far the most radical feature of the Vigor was its undercarriage.
 This was heavily influenced by the company’s experience in tank design, and incorporated a sprocket and three idler-sized road wheels per side with no carrier rollers.

 These units were all fully articulated and allowed the Vigor to literally envelop obstacles in its path without lifting track off the ground and consequently losing traction.
-A comparison could be drawn in the design of Caterpillar’s bottom rollers on their hi-drive track type tractors, which operate in a similar ground hugging fashion.
+A comparison could be drawn in the design of Caterpillar’s bottom rollers on its hi-drive track type tractors, which operate in a similar ground hugging fashion.

 The entire undercarriage was isolation mounted via rubber bushings to absorb shock including the sprockets.